learning-zone/spring-boot-basics/spring-notes.md

 ```

 #### Q. What is Spring Boot Actuator?
 How do you monitor web services using Spring Boot Actuator?
-Spring Boot Actuator module used to monitor and manage Spring Boot application by providing production-ready features like health check-up, auditing, metrics gathering, HTTP tracing etc. All of these features can be accessed over JMX or HTTP endpoints.
+Spring Boot Actuator module use to monitor and manage Spring Boot application by providing production-ready features like health check-up, auditing, metrics gathering, HTTP tracing etc. All of these features can be accessed over JMX or HTTP endpoints.

 **Adding Spring Boot Actuator**
 ```xml